 Take multiple online practice permit tests before you head to a nearby Iowa drivers license station to take your written test.
 Sample test questions cover topics you’ll find on the actual IA learner’s permit exam.

 In addition to taking some practice tests, thoroughly study the Iowa Driver’s Manual.
 That way you will be prepared to pass the actual IA permit test with ease.

 B) Gather Required Documents and Iowa Permit Fees

-When applying for an instructional permit, teens must be at least 15 ½ but younger than 18 years old and able to provide:
+When applying for an instructional permit, teens must be able to provide:

 - Written consent from your parent or legal guardian

 In addition to taking the written knowledge test, you must also take a vision screening test.
 Once you pass both, the state will issue you an instruction permit that allows you to practice driving behind the wheel.
 Valid for 4 years, your permit will expire on your birthday.